JeffAMcGee/www/content/git-unittest-homework.md

 doing the rest of the assignments.

-I tried to prevent merge conflicts by keeping my edits in one set of files and all the edits from students in seperate files.
+I tried to prevent merge conflicts by keeping my edits in one set of files and all the edits from students in separate files.
 For the most part, this worked; I only remember one email sent to the class mailing list about merge conflicts.